Dataverse

-The Dataverse is an open source web application to share, preserve, cite, explore and analyze research data.
+The Dataverse Project is an open source web application to share, preserve, cite, explore and analyze research data.
 Researchers, data authors, publishers, data distributors, and affiliated institutions all receive appropriate credit via a data citation with a persistent identifier (e.g., DOI, or handle).

-A Dataverse repository hosts multiple dataverses.
-Each dataverse contains dataset(s) or other dataverses, and each dataset contains descriptive metadata and data files (including documentation and code that accompany the data).
+A Dataverse repository is the software installation, within which there can be collections (sometimes alternatively called dataverses) and dataset(s).
+Each collection can itself contain datasets or other collections, and each dataset contains descriptive metadata and data files (including documentation and code that accompany the data).

 In 2019, Dataverse won the Duke's Choice Award for university and higher education.

 Background

 The Dataverse Project is housed and developed by the Dataverse Team at the Institute for Quantitative Social Science (IQSS) at Harvard University.
 Coding of the Dataverse (previously known as Dataverse Network) software began in 2006 under the leadership of Mercè Crosas and Gary King.
 The earlier Virtual Data Center (VDC) project, which spanned 1999-2006, was organized by Micah Altman, Gary King, and Sidney Verba as a collaboration between the Harvard-MIT Data Center (now part of IQSS) and the Harvard University Library.
 Precursors to the VDC date to 1987, comprising such entities as a stand-alone software guide to local data, preweb software, and tools to transfer cataloging information by FTP to other sites across campus automatically at designated times.